akclifto/SER_Web-based-Applications/README.md

 ### Activity 2 and 3: Roommate Finder with Admin Functionality

-Builds on what was learned from activity 1, utilized Express and Pug.
+Builds on what was learned from activity 1, utilized Express, Express-session,  and Pug.

 To start lab, navigate to the "activity2" folder, then run in CLI: